nataliamateo/nataliamateo/README.md

 I work with **HTML5, CSS3, Sass, git, npm, JavaScript and React**.

-Currently I'm working on personal proyects, challenge myself doing katas in [codewars](https://www.codewars.com) and attend online courses and webinars.
+I'm working on personal proyects, challenge myself doing katas in [codewars](https://www.codewars.com) and attend online courses and webinars.

-I am looking for job where I can learn even more!
+Currently i'm working in A3sec on Madrid.

 :soon: For example, learning Angular or Svelte.